An epilogue, or “epilog,” is a chapter at the end of a work of literature, which concludes the work.

-Sometimes, a writer may employ an epilogue to cover loose ends of his story i.e. resolves those issues which were brought up by the writer in the story but were not resolved in the climax.
+Sometimes, a writer may employ an epilogue to cover loose ends of his story, resolving those issues that were brought up by the writer in the story, but were not resolved in the climax.

 In comedies, epilogues uttered by those actors were often used to show the main characters of the plays enjoying a happy and contented life after experiencing the disorder during the play.

-Similarly in tragedies, the actors narrating the epilogue told us about the tragic hero’s final suffering caused by his poor moral choices.
-Moreover, the speaker of an epilogue would directly describe the lesson or moral the audience should have learnt from the story.
+Similarly, in tragedies the actors narrating the epilogue told the audience about the tragic hero’s final suffering, caused by his poor moral choices.
+Moreover, the speaker of an epilogue would directly describe the lesson or moral the audience should have learned from the story.

 Epilogue in Horror and Suspense Novels

 In modern horror and suspense novels and stories, the epilogue is purposefully used to hint at a threat that still looms large on the horizon.
-The monster or villain is believed to have been done with but the epilogue suggests that the danger is not over and looms over them.
-Therefore, it adds to the horror and mystery of the work of literature, as the readers get the idea that the characters are not safe though they might believe so.
-In some cases, epilogue can also be used to confirm that a narrative is not over and there is still more to it.
-It gives the readers an idea that there will be a sequel to the narrative.
+The monster or villain is believed to have been done with, but the epilogue suggests that the danger is not over and still looms over them.
+Therefore, it adds to the horror and mystery of the work of literature, as the readers get the idea that the characters are not safe, though they might believe so.
+In some cases, epilogue can also be used to confirm that a narrative is not over, and there is still more to the story.
+It gives the readers an idea that there will be a sequel.